SAFETAG/SAFETAG/content/index.adids.04.md

 Auditors are provided basic information about an organizaiton and a basic assessment plan for that organization for an audit.
 After a short time looking it over they will each be given a persona to become as "employees" for that organization.
 The trainer will then run a threat modeling activity (both asset and process analysis) with the "staff."

-  * Threat Modeling Activities
+  * Value Driven Risk Identification Activities
+    * Process Mapping
-    * Asset Analysis
+    * Asset Identification
-    * Process Analysis
+	* Determining Severity

 ## Discussion  [stub] {.discussion}